 The Town Hall of Valencia lies in the heart of the city centre on the lively Plaça de l’Ajuntament (Town Hall Square).
 Constructed in the 18th century in Baroque style, it remains the administrative center for Valencia’s local government and serves as a venue for civic events and ceremonies.

-One of the most beautiful buildings in Valencia (I revisited it multiple times) is the Ceramics Museum which is housed in Valencia’s historic Palacio del Marqués de Dos Aguas.
+One of the most beautiful buildings in Valencia (I just had to revisit multiple times) is the Ceramics Museum, which is housed in Valencia’s historic Palacio del Marqués de Dos Aguas.

 Inside, you can explore a wide collection of ceramics, including delicate porcelain and vibrant Valencian tiles (azulejos).
 There are also textiles and furniture to look at, giving you a peek into palace life back then.